SecurityJosh/DownloadBlocker/README.md

 For Microsoft Edge on Windows, extensions from outside the Microsoft Extension Store can only be force-installed from a domain-joined / managed device system.

-## Block Notification
+## End User Notification

-Users are notified of their downloads being blocked via a browser notification:
+When the triggering rule action is set to block or notify, users will received a browser notification when a download is detected / blocked:

 ![Block Notification](https://github.com/SecurityJosh/DownloadBlocker/raw/master/notification.png)